Calls For Papers

 We are now seeking high quality submissions from across the humanities and social sciences.
 Submissions are also welcomed from disciplines in which waste-related research is currently under-represented, such as literature, philosophy, and the visual and performing arts.
 Worldwide Waste provides a scholarly platform for Open Access scholarship that critically interrogates the cultural, social, economic, and political systems within which waste is created, managed, and circulated.

-As well as peer reviewed original research articles of circa 8,000 words, Worldwide Waste has introduced several new categories of editor-reviewed submission:
+As well as peer reviewed original research articles (6,000–9,000 words), Worldwide Waste has introduced several new categories of editor-reviewed submission:

-Visual essays: 4 – 10 images with accompanying text that form a narrative focused on those living with, transforming, managing or struggling against waste.
+Visual essays: 4–10 images with accompanying text (maximum 2,000 words) that form a narrative focused on those living with, transforming, managing, or struggling against waste.

-Proposals for all these categories should be addressed to the editor before submission.
+Proposals for all these categories should be addressed to the editor and deputy editor before submission.

 Editors: Ka Ming Wu and Adam Liebman